mconlon17/organization-ontology/docs/source/vivo-to-org.rst

    in New York City is a non-profit organization.
 The Florida Museum of Natural History in Gainesville, Florida, is an organizational part of the University of Florida.
 In the VIVO
    Ontology, both would be asserted to be type vivo:Museum.
-In the VIVO Organization Ontology, the first would be asserted to be non-profit, the second organization part.
+In the Organization Ontology, the first would be asserted to be non-profit, the second organization part.
 Both would be asserted to have disposition museum.